top of page

 Lady's facial reaction to expensive Fool Service Quote

 Big Corporate Movers' prices are crazy!
-You're literally paying for office buildings, huge warehouses, fleets of big rigs, forklifts, and hierarchies of Admin (w/ obscene paychecks), and infamous corporate greed.
+You're literally paying for office buildings, warehouses, fleets of big rigs, forklifts, hierarchies of Admin (w/ obscene paychecks), and infamous corporate waste and greed.
 They shuffle your stuff from your house to Truck 1, to a Warehouse, then Truck 2 (18-wheeler), probably Warehouse 2, and Truck 3.
-This process is expensive, super S L O W, and creates exponentially greater chance for damage or loss.
-The guys handling your stuff are often under-paid, exploited, and don't give a $#!+ about your stuff.
-To think THIS is the way all the big companies do it is insane.
-The good news is...you found UniMove.
+This process is expensive, S L O W, and creates exponentially greater chance for damage, loss, or theft.
+The guys handling your stuff are usually under-paid, exploited, and don't care about your stuff (except when it's something they can steal).

 Jalopy Moving Truck with all your stuff strapped to the sky.